 The idea of live video may seem like a huge undertaking, and you may experience the urge to start producing content almost immediately.

-Live video should be part of a larger content marketing strategy.
+Live video should be part of a larger content marketing strategy (what is content marketing?).
 It should be used within your video marketing funnel designed to generate awareness, consideration, and conversions.

 This means taking the time to generate ideas that can be packaged for live video or repurposing content that’s proven successful.